chutrunganh/Project-I-Collect-SNMP-Data/README.md

   - snmp4j for SNMP operations
   - pysnmp-pysmi for converting .mib files to JSON (only needed if you intend to recompile MIB files)

+3. Run the application

+Run the `Main.java` in the `src` directory to start the application.

 # Feature🕹️